XML RSS

 This page takes a look at LEDS and CFLs, home energy metres, stand-by busters and some other home energy saving devices which should pay you back within a reasonable time frame.

-Of course what counts as a reasonable time frame depends upon how deep your pockets are!
-Some of the more expensive items may have a long payback time but still be worth the outlay because over their lifetime they save you a good deal of cash.
+What counts as a reasonable time frame depends upon how deep your pockets are!
+Some of the more expensive home energy saving devices may have a long payback time but still be worth the outlay because over their lifetime they save you a good deal of cash.

 Energy saving light bulbs